NSAPH-Projects/power_outage_national_cvd_hosp/project_progress_notes.md

 # power_outage_national_cvd_hosp progress notes

+November 5th, 2024:

+New updates:
+- marianthi agrees relationship is due to spatial autocorrelation, can try to account for this a bit
+- still need to do age/sex (DONE), DME use, poverty, and hot and cold days.
+- need to clean data again for age and sex (DONE), and need to go get datasets for the other analyses
+- sensitivity analyses with hypertension added (DONE)
+- need to know how to calculate cumulative lag confidence intervals/summarize appropriately over lags
+- still need to do analyses with number of hours out

+- for now, going to do everything w all three

 November 2nd, 2024:

 We know what we have to do, and there's a lot to do!